finos/datahelix/generator/docs/GenerationAlgorithm.md

 * The two fieldspecs specify overlapping but compatible restrictions (eg, `X is in [2, 3, 8]` and `X is in [0, 2, 3]`), and the more restrictive interpretation is chosen (eg, `X is in [2, 3]`).
 * The two fieldspecs specify overlapping but incompatible restrictions (eg, `X > 2` and `X < 2`), the merge fails and the interpretation of the decision tree is rejected

-# Databags

-A **databag** is an immutable mapping from fields to outputs, where outputs are a pairing of a *value* and *formatting information* (eg, a date formatting string or a number of decimal places).

-Databags can be merged, but merging two databags fails if they have any keys in common.

-Fieldspecs are able to produce streams of databags containing valid values for the field they describe.
-Additional operations can then be applied over these streams, such as:

-* A memoizing decorator that records values being output so they can be replayed inexpensively
-* A filtering decorator that prevents repeated values being output
-* A merger that takes multiple streams and applies one of the available [combination strategies](CombinationStrategies.md)
-* A concatenator that takes multiple streams and outputs all the members of each

 # Output

-Once fieldspecs have generated streams of single-field databags, and databag stream combiners have merged them together, we should have a stream of databags that each contains all the information needed for a single datum.
+Once fieldspecs have generated streams of single-field rows, and row stream combiners have merged them together, we should have a stream of databags that each contains all the information needed for a single datum.
 At this point, a serialiser can take each databag in turn and create an output.
 For instance,

 ## CSV